Installing the z/OS Build via Convenience Build (PAX file)

 .

-A sample run of the command is shown below using default values.
+The following example illustrates a sample run of the command using default values.

 #>zwe install -c ./zowe.yaml